Is blogging dead?

 4. Delegate Content Production

-Blogging IS dead… but only if you’re trying to produce it alone.
+Blogging IS dead… but only if you’re trying to produce your blogs alone.
 Because here’s the thing — you can start a business on your own.
 But, you simply can’t scale it without hiring contractors to help you run it. 👷

 Luckily, there are many affordable, expert contractors looking for work, who are excited to help you with your business.
 In the U.S. alone, there are over 59 million freelancers!